Sangguniang Kabataan: Predecessors

 The SK developed out of the Kabataang Barangay, which was established during martial law by President Ferdinand Marcos.
-Marcos established the KB in April 15, 1975, by virtue of Presidential Decree 684 to give youth a chance to be involved in community affairs and to provide the government means to inform youth of the government's development efforts.
+Marcos established the KB on April 15, 1975, by virtue of Presidential Decree 684 to give youth a chance to be involved in community affairs and to provide the government means to inform youth of the government's development efforts.
 His daughter Imee was the first chairperson.

 Controversy surrounded the KB, including the enforcement of authoritarian rule among youth, opposition to militant youth activity, and its failure to develop youth as a responsive collective.
 The KB grew less popular among youth, and student activism became the trend in youth participation nationwide.
 In June 1986, a study was conducted on the KB and recommended abolishing the organization, creating a National Youth Commission (NYC), establishing a National Youth Assembly; and setting up genuine youth representation in government.
 Youth were consulted and the KB was abolished by the government.
 However, then-president Corazon Aquino had already established the Presidential Council for Youth Affairs (PCYA) instead of the NYC, and was successful in coordinating with the youth federations to develop future national leaders, but lacked the powers envisioned for the NYC because PCYA merely coordinated with youth groups.
 A proposal was then crafted by the Congress youth representatives and PCYA's technical committee from 1989 to 1990.

 The proposal that created the Katipunan ng Kabataan (KK) and SK was incorporated into the 1991 Local Government Code (known as Local Autonomy Act or Republic Act No. 7160), which formally abolished the KB and created the KK and SK.
 The KK includes all Filipino citizens, age 10 to 18 years, who reside in each barangay for at least six months and are registered in the official barangay list.
 The SK is the governing body of the KK, a set of youth leaders elected by the KK members to represent them and deliver youth-focused services in the barangay.

 The age range of the youth eligible for the KK and SK was reduced to 15 from below 18 due to the changes by Republic Act No. 9164, which amended the Local Autonomy Act in 2002.